omniprime/100-days-of-code/log.md

 **Thoughts:**  Made some quick work of the algorithms tonight.
 DNA Pairing was not too hard.
 It might have worked better with a switch instead of if else, but this worked and I think it is very easy to read.
 Missing letter was the hardest of the three tonight.
 Not that it was difficult, more that it took more logic than I thought.
 Finally, Boo who was very simple.
 Just check for a true or false with an if else and done.
 More work tomorrow.

+### Day 98: April 18th, 2017

+**Today's Progress**: Sorted Union and the beginnings of Convert HTML Entities.

+**Thoughts:**  Made it through the first algorithm without too much difficulty.
+I am struggeling with the second at the moment.
+I currently have it looping through all of the character possibilities and use replace() to change the characters.
+The problem with this is that each loop will make a new outcome and overwrite the last.
+I need to have it check for all of them at once.
+I might be over thinking it.